 - Royal Society of Chemistry (RSC)

 This adds up to thousands of journals, all accessible through the OU e-journals list.
 Any course materials viewed online must be through secure authenticated access (e.g. WebLearn).
 Staff may reproduce illustrative material from these e-journals (e.g. figures, tables, structures) for lecture slides or handouts or WebLearn.
 Acknowledgement should include title of article, author, journal title, volume/issue, publisher, date and copyright holder [ © ].

 A sample licence

-Many of the publishers above abide by a Model Licence negotiated by the JISC for UK Higher Education.
-Examples of what staff and students may and may not do are given in the JISC guide to the NESLi2 licence.
+Many of the publishers above abide by the Model Licences negotiated by the JISC for UK Higher Education.

 Images and other permissions requests

 Other publishers (such as learned societies) are less likely to extend their standard permissions beyond personal use so you should check their Terms & Conditions for institutional subscribers and contact them if necessary.

 Images, especially photographs or complex illustrations such as anatomical drawings may still require normal permissions requests of publishers (or other copyright holder) as the journal article author is unlikely to own the copyright.